 Before you decide you want to uninstall WordPress, make sure to have a few things set straight.
 As I have mentioned a few times, backups are essential to procedures like these.

 What do you plan on doing after you have uninstalled?
 That thought should also be given priority.
-If you plan on doing a reinstallation of WordPress, you are safe to proceed, but if you plan on doing something else, make sure that your provider can do that thing.
+If you plan on doing a reinstallation or reset WordPress, you are safe to proceed, but if you plan on doing something else, make sure that your hosting provider can do that thing.

 Apart from these, you are set to go.
 So you can go ahead and uninstall WordPress but be careful because you don’t want to screw things up and add more work for yourself.
 Let me know how it goes in the comments!